Dr Marieke Bigg is an author of fiction and nonfiction.

 Marieke also collaborates with renowned scientists, artists and academics on projects that imagine the future of reproductive science.

-For book queries, contact Eli Keren
+For book queries, contact Rachel Goldblatt at Curtis Brown.

 Want to collaborate with Marieke?
 Find out more here.